My name is Andie Pilot. I grew up near the Canadian Rockies, in Calgary, and now I live near the Swiss Alps, in the beautiful Emmental.

 This is my experience cooking and baking in Switzerland, trying regional recipes, family recipes, new dishes, new ingredients, old classics, and exploring the curious food products that can only be found in this tiny alpine land.
 Swiss cuisine is so much more than cheese and chocolate.
 Every region protects and celebrates its own contribution to the Swiss culinary canon, which for such a small country is incredibly large and diverse.

 Lots of help and guidance on authenticity comes from my Swiss husband Sam, raised in Schüpfheim, whose precision and cleanliness in the kitchen puts me to shame.

 The practical advice given here comes from my training in baking and pastry, work experience in different bakeries and restaurants and, most often, my experience cooking and baking in my own helvetic kitchen.

 All illustration and lettering is hand drawn by me.

-All photos are taken by me or my husband Sam (marked with SB) unless otherwise indicated.
+All photos are taken by me unless otherwise indicated.